 It is so important to discuss the role that seeds will play in your conure’s diet.
 Many people use the fact that conures eat seeds in the wild forests of South America as a license to pour heaping piles of seed all day long!
-It is true that conures eat seeds in the wild.
+Conures indeed eat seeds in the wild.
 However, the idea that non-wild conures need to be eating lots of seeds is based on a big misunderstanding.

 The big misunderstanding surrounding seeds is fueled by the fact that conures love seeds!
-In fact, you can pretty much guarantee that your conure will be very pleased when presented with a heaping pile of seeds.
+You can pretty much guarantee that your conure will be very pleased when presented with a heaping pile of seeds.
 You may even mistake your conure’s enthusiasm for seeds as a good sign.
 The reality is that you may only be a few weeks or months away from some pretty serious health consequences.
-Upper respiratory disease, fatty liver disease and atherosclerosis are all connected with the overuse of seeds with non-wild birds.
+Upper respiratory disease, fatty liver disease, and atherosclerosis are all connected with the overuse of seeds with non-wild birds.

 Fat is a big reason why seeds aren’t ideal for conures.
 Most seed mixes available out there contain nuts.
 One thing to know about conures is that they will happily pick out all of the nuts and high-fat tidbits in any seed mix.
 That’s because “fatty” usually means “tasty” to a conure.

 There’s another reason to be suspicious of seed mixes if you have a conure.
 Many mainstream mixes that you can pick up at pet stores are very likely to contain genetically modified (GMO) seeds.
-The troubling thing about most GMO seeds is that they are grown for the purpose of being used in cooking oils.
-You’re really asking for trouble in terms of short-term and long-term health issues for your conure when you go with a seed mix full of high-fat nuts and GMO ingredients.
-Did you know that Bird Street Bistro only offers pet bird food made with organic and all natural ingredients?
+The troubling thing about most GMO seeds is that they are grown to be used in cooking oils.
+You’re asking for trouble in terms of short-term and long-term health issues for your conure when you go with a seed mix full of high-fat nuts and GMO ingredients.
+Did you know that Bird Street Bistro only offers pet bird food made with organic and all-natural ingredients?
 Our yummy mixes are designed to keep your conure dancing for a long time to come!

 Nuts, legumes, amino acids (proteins) and essential fatty acids (fats)